MS Pride of Burgundy

-MS Pride of Burgundy is a cross-channel ferry owned by P&O Ferries.
-She has operated on the Dover to Calais route since 1993.
+MS Pride of Burgundy was a cross-channel ferry owned by P&O Ferries.
+It operated on the Dover to Calais route from 1993 to 2022.

 History

 MS Pride of Burgundy was planned as the fourth 'European Class' freight-only vessel, to be named European Causeway for P&O European Ferries' Dover to Zeebrugge route.
 Due to demand on the Dover - Calais route, the ship was converted to a multi-purpose ferry (passengers and freight) prior to completion with the addition of extra superstructure.
 It is a commonly stated in ferry publications and website that the original choice of name for the ship was Pride of Lille.
 By capacity, she is one of the smallest Dover – Calais ferries, only taking 1,200 passengers and 600 cars.